Crafting experiential worlds through story, design, and technology.

 Scribing the myth.

-Across sanctuaries, cities, and the open sea, an unnamed woman is tested not by fate alone—but by what she is willing to endure, and what that endurance costs her.
+Across sanctuaries, cities, and the open sea, she is tested not by fate alone—but by what she is willing to endure, and what that endurance costs her.
 Endurance is praised.
 Discipline is proof of worth.

 But what if surviving too well is its own kind of confinement?

-One of the studio’s core explorations in this space is the creation of a full tarot deck—a 78-card visual language rooted in archetypal meaning, designed to support reflection, interpretation, and personal insight.
+One of the studio’s core explorations is the orchestration of a full tarot deck—a 78-card visual language rooted in archetypal meaning, designed to support reflection, interpretation, and personal insight.

 The Tomy Project is a modern reinvention of the classic 1980s Omnibot 2000—restored, rebuilt, and reimagined with modern technology.